loxia01/FormatColumn/README.md

     - `@{Expression=<string>|{<scriptblock>}; FormatString=<string>}`
 - a script block: `{<scriptblock>}`

 Property parameter is optional.
-However, if omitted for objects with properties, no comprehensible data output will be produced.
+However, if omitted for data containing properties, but missing DefaultDisplayProperty, no comprehensible data output will be produced.
 ##### ColumnCount
 Number of columns to display (CustomSize mode).
 If ColumnCount parameter is omitted the number of columns is calculated automatically (AutoSize mode).
 ##### MaxColumnCount